Jimdo/patternplate-transform-node-sass/README.md

-# patternplate-transform-node-sass
+# [DEPRECATED] patternplate-transform-node-sass

-Plugin to enable writing sass instead of less in Patternplate projects.
+This plugin is deprecated.
+For a patternplate sass transform please go to: https://github.com/marionebl/patternplate-transform-node-sass